-Tokyo is a huge city with plenty of entertainment to cater to most interests and budgets.
+On your Japan winter holiday there’s a high chance you will spend some time passing through Tokyo city, and in a place so large it’s easy to be overwhelmed with options.
+Fortunately there is plenty of entertainment to cater to all interests and budgets.
 If conditions are nice outside, simply wandering the streets soaking in the sights and sounds is a satisfying way to fill a day, but if you’re looking to visit a specific location we’ve got some great indoor options lined up for you – especially useful if you arrive in the middle of winter to find things wet and chilly outdoors.

 Things to do: Day